MatthewJamesBrady/Infotech-RegistrySearch-MatthewBrady/README.md

 I need clarity on what you mean by a link.
 I defined it as an organic search link so I precluded ads, news, vidoes.
 This did seem to align with my intuition as by setting num as say 10 in the query string i did see 10 organic results.
 Also my output strings of e.g. 3, 4 matched what i counted on screen.

+On bing, not sure if I should include the 'main header' link.
+There is a bug where sometimes the bing page is blank.
+This is probably to do with the user agent settings but I haven't confirmed.

 I wasn't aware Microsoft had removed Swagger in .NET 9 so I lost some time trying to figure out why it had dissappeared.
 I readded it, even though I know there is a new tool for openapi but I was unfamiliar with it so I removed it for time.

 There is already a class by Microsoft called SearchResult hence why I called results SearchResults to avoid name clashes.